jsr6720/goodreads-csv-to-md/posts/2018-09-06-seven-lessons-for-leading-in-crisis.md

 ## My Review 3/5

+### Date Read
+2018/09/06

+### Date Added
+2018/09/06

-The only lesson worth mentioning is: never let a good crisis go to waste.<br/><br/>Those inflection points melt away resistance and allow a person or organization reform itself.
+My Thoughts: The only lesson worth mentioning is: never let a good crisis go to waste.<br/><br/>Those inflection points melt away resistance and allow a person or organization reform itself.

 ---